 Although habitat loss has had negative effects on bumble bees, we conclude it is unlikely to be a main driver of the decline of the Franklin's bumble bee.
-Habitat appears generally intact and in good condition throughout the known, historical locations of the Franklin's bumble bee and all of the recent focused survey areas(with notable exceptions of the historical habitat lost by the creation of Lake Applegate in the fall of 1980 and soil modification that occurred on a portion of the Gold Hill site in 2004).
-In our assessment, we found no information to suggest the destruction, degradation, and conversion of habitat was a significant factor in the decline of the Franklin's bumble bee (U.S. Fish and Wildlife Service 2018, pp. 35-37), and we have no information to suggest that habitat destruction or modification will increase in intensity to the point where it will be a primary stressor to the species in its range in the near future.
+Habitat appears generally intact and in good condition throughout the known, historical locations of the Franklin's bumble bee and throughout all of the recent focused survey areas (with the exceptions of the historical sites affected by the creation of Lake Applegate in the fall of 1980, and soil modification that occurred on a portion of the Gold Hill site in 2004).
+In our assessment, we found no information to suggest that destruction, degradation, or conversion of habitat occurred at a scope and magnitude that would cause it to be a primary factor in the decline of the Franklin's bumble bee (Service 2018a, pp. 35-37).
+Furthermore, we have no information to suggest that habitat destruction or modification will increase in scope and magnitude to the point where it will be a primary stressor to the species in its range in the near future.